-As a WPU student, you’re just a short walk from the state capitol, museums, music halls, restaurants and cafes, theaters and nightlife – and more outside-the-classroom learning opportunities than you can imagine.
+As a WPU student, you’re just a short walk — or scooter or bike ride — from the state capitol, museums, music halls, restaurants and cafes, theaters and nightlife – and more outside-the-classroom learning opportunities than you can imagine.

 Technically, our campus is 21 acres, although it feels bigger.
 Surrounded by beautiful oak trees in a park-like setting, Peace is an historic landmark in downtown Raleigh.
-To familiarize yourself with the neighborhood and the surrounding areas, you might want to download the Go Downtown Raleigh app.
+To familiarize yourself with the neighborhood and the surrounding areas, you might want to download the Go Downtown Raleigh app: via Apple store or Google Play.

 The other cities in the Research Triangle, Durham and Chapel Hill, are just about a half hour’s drive.
 For an easy day trip or weekend getaway, the mountains and Atlantic beaches are within a three-hour drive.